 I have always loved road trips.
 When I was a child, my parents would pack the car and off we’d go to explore a new place.
 I was fascinated by the views that opened in front of me, the sights that unfolded and the change of scenery.
 I loved the whole singing in the car thing, I didn’t mind getting lost and having to ask a (usually funny and welcoming) local for directions.
 Besides, going on a road trip is one of the top things to do in Sardinia.

 Even more than that, I love Sardinia, the region where I was born and raised and which I still call home.
 From the cities to the smaller villages, from the beautiful beaches to the mountains, from the unique archeological sites to the festivals, not to mention the food and the wines, I will never get tired to say that Sardinia offers endless possibilities for exploration and entertainment, and should not be left out when backpacking Europe.

-It seemed quite obvious that, eventually, I’d have to go on a road trip around Sardinia took place – as it was obvious.
+Eventually, that road trip around Sardinia took place – as it was obvious.
 What was not so obvious, on the other hand, is that I actually toured Sardinia on a tuc tuc.
 I rented a tuc tuc in Milan, drove to Genova (a whopping 200 km which took me the best of 7 hours to cover), did some research on how to reach Sardinia by ferry, and found a good deal on Ok Ferry, boarded one along with a bunch of cars and under the puzzled looks of other passengers, and landed in Olbia, in the north east coast of Sardinia.
 From Olbia to Cagliari, I drove around to discover – and in some cases re-discover – my beautiful island.